irgendwr/simuino/README.md

 This is a fork of [bsaxen/simuino](https://github.com/bsaxen/simuino) and [bsaxen/servuino](https://github.com/bsaxen/servuino) with some minor imprevements and fixes (e.g. locale/charset issues, missing return values, ...).

-Thanks to [@DoodleSchrank](https://github.com/DoodleSchrank) for helping me fix the locale/charset issue ❤
+Thanks to [@DoodleSchrank](https://github.com/DoodleSchrank) for helping me fix the locale issue ❤

 Note: Simuino currently only works on Linux (i.e. Debian or Ubuntu) or using the [Docker Image](https://hub.docker.com/r/irgendwr/simuino).